Today we will discuss 15 of our favorite flowering succulents, all of which are easy to grow!

 6. Powder puff cactus (Mammillaria sp.)

 Number 6 on our list of flowering succulents is the powder puff cactus.
-The genus Mammillaria is one of the most abundant families of cacti out there.
+The genus Mammillaria is one of the most abundant families of cacti out there, comprising of nearly 200 recognized species.
 Its members have one thing in common: their beautiful little flowers, which grow like a crown on top of the plant during springtime.

 Mammillaria is one of the easier and most common types of cacti out there.
 This means you should have no trouble finding one at your local garden center.
 All varieties stay relatively small, making them the perfect addition to a sunny windowsill.